Narsi146/neo4j-exercise/README.md

 ```

 Logon to Neo4j Browser and make sure to create a database.
-For this demo the have used db name `tester`
+For this demo have used db name `tester`

 ## Data model for the problem statement
-Below is the data model, the json export can found at `datamodel/Bank_customer_transaction.json`
+Below is the data model, the json export can found at
+\
+`datamodel/Bank_customer_transaction.json`
 \
 \
 ![Data Model](datamodel/Bank_customer_transaction.png)